michaeljfriedman/economy-simulator/docs/dev_guide.md

 The simulator just runs the simulation and tracks the model, but doesn't report any results itself.
-To get results, clients of the simulator can pass a callback function `on_eod`, which is called at the end of each day.
+To get results, clients of the simulator can pass a callback function `on_day`, which is called at the start of each day.
 This function can be used to track progress and/or record data for reporting later.

 ## CLI